Call Today! (915) 621-2880

 Wisdom Tooth Extraction

-East El Paso Dentist primarily discover problematic wisdom teeth from X-rays taken during your first dental visits.
+East El Paso Dentist may discover problematic wisdom teeth from X-rays taken during your first dental visits.
 These four wisdom teeth grow just behind the molars on the top and bottom of your mouth, and far back to the right and left of both the upper and lower jaw.

 What to Expect During Your Tooth Extraction